ShivamBhosale/100DaysOfCode/index.md

 ## Day 70 - Netflix Data Analysis
 Today as a part of my 70th day, I performed Data Analysis on Netflix using data from Kaggle.

+## Day 71 - Mushroom Data Analysis and Prediction
+Performed some basic data analysis on a mushroom data set and applied ML algorithms - DT and RF to predict the class of the same.